VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 At some point, PO just stopped adding new user stories.
 All epics were split into stories and clarified.

-{% include image.html src="story-counting-release" alt="commutative flow for released app" %}
+{% include image.html src="story-counting-release" alt="cumulative flow for released app" %}

 All features were completed on 28 May.
 Then we had our first and long regression.
 It took 40 days.

-{% include image.html src="story-counting-release-with-comments" alt="commutative flow for released app with comments" %}
+{% include image.html src="story-counting-release-with-comments" alt="cumulative flow for released app with comments" %}

 #### Prediction vs Reality